egovernment/egovernment.github.io/_documentation/installation/deployment.markdown

 Access to that server is provided to chosen developers, by adding developer's public key to `.ssh/authorized_keys` for `eregistrations@eregistrations.org` account.

-It's the only way access is provided (`eregistrations` account has no password setup)
+It's the only way access is provided (`eregistrations` account has no password set)

-Application processes are maintained via [pm2](http://pm2.keymetrics.io/) process manager.

-[Monitoring panel](https://app.keymetrics.io/#/bucket/579218e1b913defd31e25c1d/dashboard) showcasing health of all application proceses is accessible for invited users.
+Application processes are maintained via [pm2](http://pm2.keymetrics.io/) process manager, [Monitoring panel](https://app.keymetrics.io/#/bucket/579218e1b913defd31e25c1d/dashboard) showcasing health of all application proceses is accessible for invited users.

 ## Deploy assignments